the-cev7/temporal/README.md

 ```

-- In svcc repo, you can see worker running in `paymentWorkerProviders`
+- In payment repo, you can see worker running in `paymentWorkerProviders`
 ```typescript
 // app.providers.ts
 export const transferWorkerProviders = [